California Shakespeare Theater: Artistic learning

 In 1979, Berkeley Shakespeare Festival began Summer with Shakespeare programs, six-week camps for ages 14–18, culminating with a performance in the John Hinkel Park amphitheater.
-The camps have continued, in one form or another, to this day, going under several different names (Camp, Conservatory, Summer Theater Programs).
-In 2009, the camps were offered to ages 8–18 in two- and five-week increments, with locations in Lafayette, Oakland, Orinda, and El Cerrito.
-Participants study acting, physical comedy, stage combat, movement, improvisation, and text, and the camps still culminate in a Shakespeare performance by each age group.
+Over the years the camps were offered to ages 8–18 in two- and five-week increments, with locations in Lafayette, Oakland, Orinda, and El Cerrito.

-Also in 1979, the festival began holding fall classes, a training program in all facets of classical theater including voice and movement, period style, scansion, stage combat, and other production aspects.
-Also offered was an introduction to classical drama in both its literary and theatrical aspects.
-Fall and spring classes for youth and adults were offered as recently as spring of 2009.

-California Shakespeare Theater also presents Student Discovery Matinees, afternoon performances of Shakespeare productions for school groups that include pre-show activities geared toward youth.
+California Shakespeare Theater also presented Student Discovery Matinees, afternoon performances of Shakespeare productions for school groups that include pre-show activities geared toward youth.
 In 2001, they began teaching pre- and post–show workshops wherein Cal Shakes teaching artists visit classrooms in order to enrich and support the Student Discovery Matinee experience.
 That same year, Berkeley’s Malcolm X Arts Magnet Elementary School and Pinole Valley High School hosted playwright Karen Hartman in Cal Shakes residencies; Hartman taught creative writing and storytelling in both residencies, and each one culminated in a presentation of the students’ works directed by Jonathan Moscone.
 In 2007, Cal Shakes received the first of several grants from the NEA's Shakespeare in American Communities initiative to expand its residency program and Student Discovery Matinee activities.
-The theater now offers classroom residencies, after school programs, and home school programs throughout the Bay Area.
+The theater offered classroom residencies, after school programs, and home school programs throughout the Bay Area.